Goose Goslin: Washington Senators (1921-1930)

-1928 batting title

-Goslin continued as one of the American League's best batters with averages of .354 and .334 in 1926 and 1927, but his best season came in 1928.
+Goslin continued as one of the American League's best hitters with averages of .354 and .334 in 1926 and 1927, but his best season came in 1928.
 That year, he won the American League batting crown with a career-high .379 batting average.
 He also finished among the league leaders with a .442 on-base percentage (third best in the league), a .614 slugging percentage (third best), 17 home runs (third best) and 63 extra base hits (fourth best).

 The 1928 batting title was not decided until the last day of the season.
 Goslin and Heinie Manush of the St. Louis Browns were tied going into the final game, and the Senators and Browns played each other in the final game.
 Goslin was leading Manush when his turn came to bat in the ninth inning.
 If Goslin made an out, he would lose the batting crown.
 In Lawrence Ritter's 1966 oral history, "The Glory of Their Times", Goslin described the events that followed.
 Manager Bucky Harris left the decision to Goslin on whether to bat or sit.
 Goslin decided to sit and take the batting crown, but his teammates (particularly Joe Judge) goaded him that he would appear yellow if he didn't bat.
 Goslin was persuaded to bat and promptly took two strikes.
 At that point, Goslin recalled that he unsuccessfully tried to get ejected from the game, as the at bat would then disappear.
 Goslin began berating the home plate umpire about the strike calls, only to have the umpire tell him that he was not going to get ejected, and wasn't going to get a walk, so he better step back up and swing.
 Goslin ended up with what he called a "lucky hit" to beat Manush by a fraction of a point.